todddeluca/gym-berkeley-reinforcement/README.md

 Since the original code is written in Python 2, it was converted to Python 3 and the changed code was added to this repository.

+## Design Choices

+### Gridworld

+When an illegal action is sent to the environment in `gridworld.py`, an Exception is raised.
+Therefore an agent must send a legal action, unlike some other RL environments where any action is legal in any state.
+Two possible ways to communicate the possible actions to the agent are:

+1. Have a separate `getPossibleActions` method which returns the possible actions for a state.
+   All actions are contained in `env.action_space.objects`.
+2. Update `env.action_space` to reflect the possible actions.
+How will a naive agent know all possible actions?
+Either it would have to track actions itself or the environment could have a method for that.

+The first choice was taken, since it makes `actionFn` simple and compatible with `display.displayValues()`.

+## Alterations to Berkeley Code

+To make the original code a package, relative package imports, e.g. `from . import util` were added.

+The `2to3` conversion script introduced a bug in `textGridworldDisplay` by converting `map(None, *foo)` to `list(*foo)` instead of `list(zip(*foo))`.

+The `2to3` script did not convert bare string exceptions like `raise 'OH NO!'` to regular exceptions like `raise Exception('OH NO!')`.

 ## Installation